 Share your NOA plans and activities

 The more you inform WOA of your plans and activities, the more the WOA team can help with suggestions of best practice or people to talk to for advice.
-WOA also enjoys sharing good ideas through the Olympians.org website, social media and in this NOA Guide so that other NOAs can benefit from your experiences and successes.
+WOA wants to share good ideas through the Olympians.org website, social media and in this NOA Guide so that other NOAs can benefit from your experiences and successes.

 NOA Development Officers

-These staff within the WOA team are based at a continental level to provide support to NOAs both in person and by phone / email.
-This WOA resource only exists in Asia at the moment but will expand to the Americas and Africa later in 2019.
+These staff within the WOA team are based at a continental level to provide support to NOAs both in person and remotely.
+There are WOA Development Officers in Asia and the Americas and will expand to Africa in 2021.
 To find out more or to access this support, please contact the WOA team via email@example.com.

 Membership of WOA

-Will be renewed for NOAs every four years at the WOA General Assembly.
+Will be renewed for NOAs every four years before the WOA General Assembly.
 NOAs will be asked to update WOA with their paperwork and contact information in order to receive a certificate of recognition for the next four years.
-This process will start at the next WOA General Assembly after Tokyo 2020.